 Your role in evidence based nursing practice

 As you go about your daily duties, numerous opportunities exist for you to question the validity of current nursing practices in your hospital, and to use evidence to make the care you provide more effective.
-For a dynamic example of how this process can work, take a look at our report on Chris Kowal, a full-time nurse and American Sentinel student who observed that the tool being used to assess pain in his ICU patients was outdated – so he combed through the research literature to identify a more suitable tool and then successfully implemented it.

 As a nurse, you should continually ask the question, What is the evidence that this intervention is the best possible practice?
 And when clinical questions come up, you should know where to find the answers.
 Unfortunately, a 2005 study that assessed the readiness of nurses for evidence-based practice found that most nurses relied on what they’d learned in nursing school, and rarely used reference materials to check for more timely or accurate information.
 Specifically, the study (Pravikoff, Tanner, & Pierce, 2005) stated that: